imteekay/frontend-challenges/INSTRUCTIONS.md

 We use this to allow the Guests and Rooms configuration to be passed in via the URL in an encoded manner, and update the URL for sharing with others after the component state is "comitted" (via the `Update` button).

 The rules for the output format are the following:
-- Rooms are separated by pipe ( | );
+- Rooms are separated by pipe ( | )
-- Adults and children are separated by colon ( : );
+- Adults and children are separated by colon ( : )
-- Children ages are separated by comma ( , ).
+- Children ages are separated by comma ( , )

 ##### Examples
-* "1:4,6|3" → Two rooms, one with one adult and two children ages four and six and the other with three adults and no children.
+* "1:4,6|3" → Two rooms, one with one adult and two children ages four and six and the other with three adults and no children
 * "3" → One room with three adults and no children
 * "2:4" → One room with two adults and one child aged four
 * "1:0,13,16" → One room with one adult and three children (aged zero, thirteen and sixteen)